 Added by chantal on February 27, 2008 at 2:00pm —

 The year 2003 was a rough one for me and my family.
 My father passed away in July of that summer.
 My uncle died a month later and then my aunt died two months after that.
 There were times I would go to work in a weird fog and not be able to shake it.
-I worked in the Old Town area and one of the only ways of coping with it all was to go for walks at lunch time.
-I would walk around… Continue
+I worked in the Old Town area and one of the only ways of coping with it all was to go for walks at lunch… Continue

 Added by Adelita on February 27, 2008 at 10:00am —